JohnnyTheTank/angular-footballdata-api-factory/README.md

 //List all fixtures for a certain soccerseason. footballdataFactory.getFixturesBySeason({
     id: '<SEASON_ID>',
-    timeFrame: '<TIMEFRAME>', // (optional) The value of the timeFrame argument must start with either p(ast) or n(ext), representing a timeframe either in the past or future.
-It is followed by a number in the range 1..99.
-It defaults to n7 in the fixture resource and is unset for fixture as a subresource.
-For instance: p6 would return all fixtures in the last 6 days, whereas n23 would result in returning all fixtures in the next 23 days.
+    timeFrame: '<TIMEFRAME>', // (optional) The value of the timeFrame argument must start with either 'p' for past or 'n' for next.
+It is followed by a number in the range 1-99.
-    matchday: '<MATCHDAY>',   // (optional) default is unset
+    matchday: '<MATCHDAY>',   // (optional) The current/last matchday is taken per default
     apiKey: '<YOUR_API_KEY>', // Register for a free api key: http://api.football-data.org/register }).then(function (_data) {
     //on success